 The forest surrounding the river consists of that unique and scenic, northwoods blend of hardwoods and conifers; ash, popple, birch, aspen, maple, oak, red pine, white pine, hemlock, spruce and tamarack are common.
 Forest wildlife includes: beaver, otter and white-tailed deer along with the occasional black bear.

 The water tends to have a dark color due to the numerous tamarack swamps surrounding the upper Peshtigo.
 The dark water can make it difficult to spot submerged rocks in several of the rapids.

 Canoe/Kayak Camping in the Chequamegon-Nicolet National Forest

-The National Forest Service maintains several, primitive canoe/kayaking campsites in segments P1, P2 and P3 in the Chequamegan-Nicolet National Forest.
+The National Forest Service maintains several, primitive canoe/kayaking campsites in segments P1, P2 and P3 in the Chequamegon-Nicolet National Forest.
 Segment P1 features a small, three-site campground at Big Joe Landing.
 There are two more campsites, 18 miles downriver at Burnt Bridge Landing (P2 and P3), one on each side of the river.
 Segment P3 has a campsite at Burton Wells Bridge.
 All of the campsites are vehicle accessible and all are available on a first-come, first-served basis.

 Canoe/Kayak Camping for Advanced Whitewater Enthusiasts

-If you're comfortable running class III-IV rapids, then the Peshtigo River is the only river in Wisconsin that offers the opportunity for whitewater camping trips for intermediate and advanced level paddlers.
+If you're comfortable running class III-IV rapids, then the Peshtigo River is the only river in Wisconsin that offers intermediate-to-advanced whitewater camping trips for experienced paddlers.
 An excellent 3 day / 2 night trip includes segments P3, P4 and P5.
 View any one of these segment webpages for more details.